anhbinu/miner-apps/eth-claymore/Readme!!!.txt

 	2: alternative GPU indexing.
 For example, if you specify "-di 05" to select first and last GPUs of six GPUs installed, miner will display these two selected cards as "GPU0" and "GPU5".
 	3: same as "2", but start indexes from one instead of zero.
 For example, if you specify "-di 05" to select first and last GPUs of six GPUs installed, miner will display these two selected cards as "GPU1" and "GPU6".
 	Default value is "0".

+-platform	selects GPUs manufacturer.
+1 - use AMD GPUs only.
+2 - use NVIDIA GPUs only.
+3 - use both AMD and NVIDIA GPUs.
+Default value is "3".